 Boroden joins forces with a flying pony to help his fellow brownies escape an evil king

-|‘You have little choice.
+|Midhir twisted his hazel wand, gloating as he threatened to unleash his magic on the brownies.
+He would make them rue standing against him.
+‘You have little choice.
 Slavery or death.
 You’re no fool, Leon.
-You know Boroden Ulfharen is a moron.
+You know Boroden Ulfharen is an imbecile.
 You should give him up.
-Join my palace servants; you have Frenudin’s blood in you after all and I should be glad for one of sídhe ancestry to serve me,’ Midhir said.
+Join my palace servants - you have Frenudin’s blood in you after all.
+I’d be glad for one of sídhe ancestry to serve me.’

 ‘There’s only one way to settle errant brownies.’

 As Midhir sought for suitably repellent punishments to elaborate on his words, there came a brisk ringing of the bell at the gate.
 The guards looked at Midhir questioningly.

 ‘It’s probably my wife returning from her ride.
 You’d better open it,’ Midhir told them, waving his hand in dismissal.
 Queen Fúamnach had a way of appearing when he least wanted her.

 Opening the gate, the guards exclaimed in surprise.
 ‘Sire, there’s no one there.’